MAMA is a collective of private midwives and allied health practitioners who are all focused on pregnancy, birth and postnatal care.

 We strongly recommend you see our paediatrician for a ‘well baby check’ in the first two weeks after birth.
 The purpose of this check-up is to look over your baby with experienced eyes, to ensure your baby has no detectable abnormalities.
 We usually book you in for this appointment on the Wednesday after your baby is born, when our paediatrician is in the clinic.

 After the first week of home visits, we encourage you to book in weekly at the centre for check-ups until the baby is 6 weeks old.
-At these visits we will check on you to ensure you are healing well after birth, and your baby to ensure it is reaching physical and developmental milestones that are age appropriate.
+At these visits we will check on you to ensure you are healing well after birth, and your baby to ensure it is reaching physical and developmental milestones.

 At 6 weeks we will complete a ‘6 week check’ of you and your baby.
 At this point we have reached the completion of the Medicare rebatable care.
-We will complete a 6 week check of you and your baby, and will send a letter to your GP and collaborating doctor signifying the end of the collaboration period.
+We will send a letter to your GP and collaborating doctor signifying the end of the collaboration period.

 Hospital Birth Clients